Laoag: Geography

-Laoag is located at the west-central part of the Province of Ilocos Norte bordering the South China Sea.
+The City of Laoag is located at the west-central part of the Province of Ilocos Norte bordering the South China Sea.
 It is bounded on the east by the Municipality of Sarrat; in the southeast by the Municipality of San Nicolas; in the southwest by the Municipality of Paoay, in the northeast the Municipality of Vintar; in the northwest by the Municipality of Bacarra; and in the west by the South China Sea.
 It is one of the largest cities in the Ilocos Region.

+Laoag is situated 482.95 km from the country's capital city of Manila.

 Barangays

 Laoag is politically subdivided into 80 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.

 Climate

 Laoag has a tropical savanna climate with warm to hot temperatures year round.
-Temperatures dips sightly during the winter months between December to February.
+Temperatures dips sightly during the winter months between December and February.
 Characterized by two well-pronounced seasons; dry and wet and is classified as mild and pleasant climate.
 Dry season usually starts in November until April and wet during the rest of the year.
 The city is shielded from northeast monsoon and trade winds by the mountain ranges of Cordillera and Sierra Madre but it is exposed to the southwest monsoon and cyclone storms.

 The rainy seasons, which has an average monthly rainfall of more than 100 mm. is from May to September with its peak in June, July and August.
 Rainfall during the peak month represents 68% of the annual rainfall with an average of 200 mm.

 In the afternoon of May, temperature reach up to 36.2 C and drops down to 11.4 C in the early mornings of January.
 The city recorded an average temperature of 27.25 C with a relative humidity of 75.5% in 1996.
 The city experiences an average of four to five tropical cyclones every year.

 Demographics

-According to the 2020 census, it has a population of 111,651 people, with a density of sigfig 112,117/116.08.
+According to the 2024 census, it has a population of 112,117 people, with a density of sigfig 112,117/116.08.

 Laoag City had a total population of 94,466 for the year 2000 as per NSO official report.
 In 1995, the total inhabitants of the city was 88,336, an increase of 6,130.
 Based on the 1995 and 2000 intercensal periods, the Average Annual Growth Rate of the city was 1.35%.

 The number of households is 19,751 and the average household size is five (5) persons per household.
 Male-female ratio is 1:1; Birth rate is 26.44% while Death rate is 4.28%.

 In the city of Laoag as of year 2000, Urban barangay San Lorenzo had the largest number of population at 2,883, followed by Rural barangay Buttong at 2,277, and then by Barangay 2 Santa Joaquina at 2,048.
 With the least inhabitants was Rural Barangay 39 Santa Rosa, 592, and then Barangay 52-A San Mateo, 594.
 Noticeably, the residents of Barangay 23 San Matias decreased by 740.

+Language

+The dominant dialect spoken in Laoag City is Ilocano.